imranpollob/pomodoro-timer/README.md

 - Audio notifications on session completion
 - Adjustable font size for a customizable desktop clock feel
 - Always on top, with transparency when unfocused
-- Timer mamimize and minimize option for minimal distraction
+- Timer maximize and minimize option for minimal distraction
+- Remembers and restores custom window dimensions (separately for standard and compact layouts) and your layout state on relaunch

 ## Screenshots